 Compact Swing Timing

-Compact swing timing describes a short, direct path from load to contact that minimizes the time between triggering the swing and the bat reaching the ball, giving a hitter more margin for error against fast-pitch's short reaction window.
+Compact swing timing describes a short, direct path from load to contact that minimizes the time between triggering the swing and the bat reaching the ball.
+This gives a hitter more margin for error against fast-pitch's short reaction window.

-A compact swing does not travel less distance so much as it wastes less time — the hands work in a tight, direct path to the ball rather than looping wide or dropping before coming forward.
+A compact swing does not travel less distance.
+As a result, much as it wastes less time.
+This means the hands work in a tight, direct path to the ball rather than looping wide or dropping before coming forward.
 Because fast-pitch reaction time is already compressed compared to overhand baseball, any extra motion in the swing path effectively steals decision-making time from the hitter.
-A hitter with compact timing can afford to wait slightly longer before triggering, because the swing itself takes less time to execute once started — a meaningful advantage against movement pitches that reveal their break late.
+A hitter with compact timing can afford to wait slightly longer before triggering.
+This is.
+This is because the swing itself takes less time to execute once started.
+This means a meaningful advantage against movement pitches that reveal their break late.

-Compare your hand-path distance on video across at-bats where you were on time versus late — a longer path on the "late" swings often reveals a mechanical, not just a timing, issue.
+Compare your hand-path distance on video across at-bats where you were on time versus late.
+This means a longer path on the "late" swings often reveals a mechanical, not just a timing, issue.

 Example